-Scenic is a new Virtual Reality content studio based in Brooklyn.
+Scenic is a virtual reality content studio based in Brooklyn.
 We’re a team of award-winning documentary filmmakers and visual artists using immersive VR technology to explore new directions in non-fiction storytelling.

 We’re creating original VR documentaries and series that you can watch here on our site and through exclusive distribution partners.
 Our films are viewable on Google Cardboard and Daydream, Samsung Gear VR, Oculus Rift, HTC Vive, and other VR platforms.